tianshuo/Impossible-AIGC-Benchmark/README.md

 **Prompt:** An image of a clock and its reflection.

 **Challenge Explanation:**
-This image tests the AI's understanding of of how abstract objects would reflect in real life.
+This image tests the AI's understanding of how abstract objects would reflect in real life.
 The complexity arises in accurately mirroring the clock, considering aspects such of the arrangement of reflected numbers and the position of the reflected needles.
 An AI would pass this test by creating an image where:
 1. The clock is accurate
 2. The reflected clock is accurate when looked into a mirror
 3. The reflected clock should be exactly the same clock as the original clock when reflected.